crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: CopilotKit swag
 - **Requirements**:
-    - Create innovative demos for CopilitKit to earn points from 0 to 100 based on creativity, practicality, quality and UI/UX.
+    - Create innovative demos for CopilotKit to earn points from 0 to 100 based on creativity, practicality, quality and UI/UX.
     - Swag is only available if you complete a demo.
 - **How to sign up**: No signup needed.
 - **Issues**: [Open issues](https://github.com/CopilotKit/CopilotKit/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen+label%3Ahacktoberfest) with demo ideas with label `hacktoberfest`.